-Maxwell Stephens is registered as a data controller in the United Kingdom for the purposes of the Data Protection Act 1998.
+Maxwell Stephens is registered as a data controller in the United Kingdom for the purposes of GDPR legislation.
 We ensure that the data you supply to us is processed fairly and lawfully, and with skill and care and used only for the purposes set out in this policy.

 What information will we collect?

-Where the data that we collect from you or that you provide to us via this Site consists of or contains personal information, that personal information is, for the purposes of the Data Protection Act 1998, categorised as either Personal Data or Sensitive Personal Data.
+Where the data that we collect from you or that you provide to us via this Site consists of or contains personal information, that personal information is, for the purposes of the GDPR legislation, categorised as either Personal Data or Sensitive Personal Data.

 Personal Data means data which relates to a living individual who can be identified from that data, or who can be identified from that data and from any other information which is in our possession or is likely to come into our possession.